APPFL/APPFL/docs/install/index.rst

 Conda environment
 -----------------

-We recommend to create new Conda virtual environment and install the required packages for APPFL.
+We highly recommend to create new Conda virtual environment and install the required packages for APPFL.

 .. code-block:: console